-The members of the Engegård Quartet are all fundamentally committed to promoting chamber music here at home in Norway.
-Arvid Engegård is both founder and artistic director of the Lofoten International Chamber Music Festival, and Juliet Jopling is heavily involved in the Oslo Quartet Series as founder and artistic advisor.
+Especially in Norway, the Engegård Quartet is known for promoting chamber music.
+The quartet’s leader, Arvid Engegård, is both founder and artistic director of the Lofoten International Chamber Music Festival.
+Violist Juliet Jopling is heavily involved in the Oslo Quartet Series both as founder and artistic advisor.

 The quartet has also established its own mini-festival “1-2-3“.
 The festival takes place every autumn in Oslo.
 Focusing on one composer each year, the festival brings together some of the country’s best musicians.